philipAdelabu/ride-hailing/ROADMAP.md

 # 🗺️ Ride Hailing Platform - Development Roadmap

-## Current Status: Phase 2 Partially Complete 🚀
+## Current Status: Phase 2 Complete ✅

-Phase 1 is 100% complete!
-Phase 2 features are partially implemented.
-The platform now has **12 microservices** and is production-ready.
+Phase 1 and Phase 2 are 100% complete!
+The platform now has **12 microservices** with advanced performance optimizations and is production-ready.

 ---